ddedic/node-service-template/README.md

 - `PORT`: Port of the server.
 If not set, it defaults to `3000`
 - `NODE_ENV` : Environment in which server is executed, ('development'|'production').
 If not set, it defaults to 'development'.
 - `DEBUG`: Name of debugging logger
+- `AUTHENTICATION_REALM`: Authentication realm in which the JWT token should be valid

 On _Windows_, environment variable is set with `set NODE_ENV=development`, while on Linux and OSX it's set with  `NODE_ENV=development`.
 To address this problem, we're using `cross-env` library in package.json, where environment variables are set.